tonycletus/hairmama/ENGAGEMENT_FEATURES.md

 ## Overview

-This document outlines the comprehensive engagement and retention features implemented in the Hair Shine Spy application.
+This document outlines the comprehensive engagement and retention features implemented in the Hairmama application.
 These features are designed to increase user engagement, provide personalized experiences, and leverage external data sources for enhanced AI recommendations.

 ## 🎯 Hair Goals Dashboard